 Electric vehicles sales in India to touch 10 lakh units in 2022, forecasts SMEV

 Electric vehicles sales in India is going to touch 10 lakh units this year, claims the Society of Manufacturers of Electric Vehicles (SMEV).
 The organisation claimed on Thursday that the total number of electric vehicles sales would reach the same mark this year that has been sold collectively in the last 15 years.
+The high traction of electric two-wheelers is expected to push this momentum, projects SMEV.

 Similar BikesFind More Bikes